tardate/LittleArduinoProjects/README.md

-# 246 Little Electronics and Arduino Projects
+# 247 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CMOSOscillators](./Electronics101/CMOSOscillators) - testing a 4-pin CMOS oscillator component.
+> Latest addition:sparkles: [pedalShieldUno](./playground/pedalShieldUno) - build and test a genuine pedalSHIELD UNO Arduino-based guitar effects pedal.

+Build and test a genuine pedalSHIELD UNO.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like